Stacked Target Cross Section Measurements

 Neptunium-236 is a unique actinide isotope with use in metrology and analytical chemistry applications.
 Since it is neither anthropogenic nor primordial in occurrence, 236Np constitutes a reference standard for isotope dilution mass spectrometry with the function of improving accuracy and precision for the detection of common neptunium isotopes associated with nuclear energy applications.
 Isotope dilution is the method of adding a uniquely uncommon isotope of the element whose concentration is to be determined in known amounts to the unknown specimen.
 Quantification of the relative abundance of the added diluent isotope versus the unknown isotope enables the amount of analyte in the sample to be accurately determined.
 Isotope dilution mass spectrometry (IDMS) methods, including thermal ionization mass spectrometry (TIMS) and multi-collector inductively-coupled plasma mass spectrometry (MC-ICP-MS), are currently the most sensitive methods for measuring actinides in environmental samples.
 For quantitative results, an isotope dilution tracer is added to each sample and the ratio of the analyte to the tracer is used to calculate the amount of analyte in a given sample.
 An ideal IDMS tracer is an isotope that is not found in the sample and is stable or has a long half-life.

 However, the current inventory of 236gNp (t1/2 = 1.53±0.05 x 105 y) is extremely limited, with the world-wide stockpile limited to 10’s of μg of material.
 The existing U.S. inventory was produced at Argonne National Laboratory in the mid-1980’s, via the reaction 235U(d,n) 236gNp using a 20 MeV deuteron beam.
 No effort was made to optimize irradiation conditions to minimize co-production of 237Np or to evaluate alternative production routes.
 As a result, the current 236g Np stock contains approximately 20% of 237Np (atom %) impurity, which negatively affects both the analytical uncertainty and detection limit for 237Np.
 Since the small amount of remaining material is currently available only for use as an isotope dilution tracer for 237Np determination in high-value samples, it is clear that a new supply of 236gNp tracer is critical to meeting the needs of the applications community.
 In 2015, the U.S. Certified Reference Materials (CRM) committee’s 236gNp working group identified an annual requirement of 10-20 μg / y, with a minimum 93.3 atom% 236gNp content.
 An exact knowledge of 235U(d,x)235,236,237Np reaction cross sections and threshold energies leads to 236gNp production with maximal yield and isotopic purity.
-Therefore, as part of a larger campaign to address deficiencies in cross-cutting nuclear data needs, our group has measured the nuclear excitation functions of the radionuclides 236Np and 237Np using a combination U(d,x) and U(p,x) production pathways.
+Therefore, as part of a larger campaign to address deficiencies in cross-cutting nuclear data needs, our program has measured the nuclear excitation functions of the radionuclides 236Np and 237Np using a combination U(d,x) and U(p,x) production pathways.